Road to Offer Free Case Book Vault: MBA Casebooks Centralized (2026)

 - Section 3: Six fully worked practice cases with model answers

 The starter book is on the waitlist as of May 2026.
-Join at /resources/free-case-book to get notified when it ships.
+Join at /resources/free-consulting-case-books to get notified when it ships.

 Why a Centralized Vault Matters